boldnguyen/student-dashboard/README.md

 •	[Bootswatch](https://stackpath.bootstrapcdn.com/bootswatch/4.5.0/yeti/bootstrap.min.css) used to assist in the creation of the responsive grid structure for the site and also to provide some basic CSS styling

-### Tools
-•	[AWS Cloud9](https://aws.amazon.com/cloud9/) a cloud-based integrated development environment (IDE) that lets you write, run, and debug your code with just a browser.

-•	[Balsamiq](https://balsamiq.com/) is a small graphical tool to sketch out user interfaces, for websites and web / desktop / mobile applications and used to visualise my project through mock-up design.

-•	[Git](https://git-scm.com/) is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.

-•	[GitHub](https://github.com/) is a code hosting platform for version control and collaboration.
-It lets you and others work together on projects from anywhere.

-•	[Jigsaw - CSS validation](https://jigsaw.w3.org/css-validator/) this validator checks the markup validity of CSS style sheet and ensure coding convention is upheld

-•	[JS Hint](https://jshint.com/) a tool that helps to detect errors and potential problems in the javascript code

-•	[W3C - HTML validation](https://validator.w3.org/) this validator checks the markup validity of HTML web documents

 ## Features
 ### Feature 1 - Enter button on homepage `index.html`